sudheer313/18-social-networking-api/README.md

 ## What I learned

 This application helped me to understand how to create modeles in mongoose and create a connection to mongoose database create routes using express routes

 ## Challanges

 At start I was unable to understand MongoDB.
 I was unbale to models and understand basic strcuture.
-But after careful understanding of concepts this helped me to congigure this app.
+But after careful understanding of concepts and class activities helped me to congigure this app.
 I am also thankful to BCS who helped me through the process when I was struck in the due process of execution.

 ## Author